Statements on Racism

 We denounce racism in all forms, and repent of our prejudices, our actions, and our inactions.
 We call upon all church members and adherents to join us in this commitment.

-As a member of the wider family of churches within the Christian & Missionary Alliance (C&MA) in Canada, we also affirm the C&MA Canada National Statement on Racism: www.cmacan.org/national-statement-on-racism/
+As a member of the wider family of churches within The Alliance Canada, we also affirm the Canada National Statement on Racism: www.cmacan.org/national-statement-on-racism/

 What's happening at SPAC?